italia/daf-docs/installation/local/devVM.rst

 The account ldap is used for bind docker system, every user in ldap has the same user and password.

+If you are using Google Chrome do not use the modal login on your browser, because it doesn't work.

+Use the login in the web page.

 Actual users:

  - raffaele